jbalinas/journal_app/README.md

 **If your final design changed from your initial sketches please explain what changed and why.**

-I realized I didn't feel like doing all of that for the first assignment...
-Well, that's not right.
 To be honest, I ran out of time this week playing catch up, and opted for something similar but much simpler.
 For what it's worth, I'm all caught up now!

 ## Resources Used
 Cite anything (website or other resource) or anyone that assisted you in creating your solution to this assignment.